MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-importing-data-from-active-directory-domain-services.md

 ![PowerShell symbol](../media/pssymbol.png)You can use a Windows PowerShell command to create a new Service Manager Active Directory connector.
 For information about how to use Windows PowerShell to create a new Service Manager Active Directory connector, see [New-SCADConnector](http://go.microsoft.com/fwlink/?LinkId=225349).

-## How to Synchronize an Active Directory Connector
+## Synchronize an Active Directory Connector

 To ensure that the Service Manager database is up to date, the Active Directory connector synchronizes with Active Directory Domain Services (AD DS) every hour after the initial synchronization.
 However, you can use the following procedure to manually synchronize the connector and validate that it is synchronized.